AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 On the other hand, for those who don’t qualify for enough discounts or prefer to work more closely with an agent, Liberty Mutual may not be the cheapest or best car insurance option.
 Similarly, customer satisfaction data suggests that claims handling and customer service is acceptable but perhaps not always the best.

 We base our reviews on personal experience, thorough research, and institutional knowledge.
-Our reviews are written with the following in mind:
+Our evaluations are based on four primary criteria:

 FAQ: What Others Are Asking About Liberty Mutual